New umbrella uses weather app and locates itself when lost

-An umbrella never seems to be handy when you need it most.
-But a new smart umbrella may be a dream come true to all of us who constantly lose them at shops, and restaurants.
+A new umbrella may be just the answer for those of us who constantly forget or misplace our rainy-day gear.

-New Weatherman umbrella, which debuted on Thursday, uses a special app paired with a Bluetooth tracker to tell the forecast.
+The Weatherman umbrella, which debuted Thursday, uses an app paired with a Bluetooth tracker to follow weather forecasts.

-The app also sends real-time weather alerts and custom notifications so you know when to bring along your umbrella.
+The app sends real-time weather alerts and custom notifications, so you know when to bring along your umbrella.

-An embedded tracker chip utilizes the latest Bluetooth 4.1 technology for your smart devices to help locate your umbrella as well, ensuring it's never lost or left behind.
+An embedded tracker chip uses Bluetooth 4.1 technology for your smart devices to help locate your umbrella as well.
+This even could mean that you find your umbrella in the hands of someone who grabbed it by mistake.

-The umbrella itself is made with 14mm gauge fiberglass ribs and shaft to help prevent breaking and inverting inside out during strong winds up to 55 mph.
-The umbrella fabric itself is coated with Teflon to repel the rain.
+The umbrella is made with 14mm gauge fiberglass ribs help prevent breaking and inverting inside out during strong winds, up to 55 mph.
+The umbrella fabric is coated with Teflon to repel the rain.

-The umbrella is even backed by its own meteorologist Rick Reichmuth (hence the umbrella's name Weatherman) who is best-known for his TV appearances on "Fox and Friends" and "Fox News Sunday" on the Fox Network.
+The smart umbrella is backed by meteorologist Rick Reichmuth (hence the umbrella's name Weatherman) who appears on "Fox and Friends" and "Fox News Sunday."

 "I looked everywhere for a solid umbrella that would last, and I came up short every single time," Reichmuth said in a statement.
 "I realized, I know what a good umbrella should be, so I could just make one.
 That's how it all started."

-The Weatherman comes in two styles: Collapsible Umbrella retailing for $59 (£45, AU$78) and Stick Umbrella for $65 (£49, AU$86).
-Both umbrellas are available in colors black, navy blue, green, orange, yellow and white.
+The Weatherman comes in two styles: The Collapsible Umbrella retails for $59 (£45, AU$78), and the Stick Umbrella for $65 (£49, AU$86).
+Both umbrellas are available in black, navy blue, green, orange, yellow and white.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.